Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-record-utulity-type-in-typescript.md

 ## Making sure keys match

-Since the first option accepts keys, we can use one more little trick: to pass a [union type](https://daily-dev-tips.com/posts/typescript-union-type-a-deeper-look/) to the record.
+Since the first option accepts keys, we can use a trick to pass a [union type](https://daily-dev-tips.com/posts/typescript-union-type-a-deeper-look/) to the record.

 By doing this, we ensure that only valid keys can be passed.